azri0432/Banking-Churn-Python-EDA/README.md

 **Key Insights:**

-- **Churn Rate**: Around X% of customers in the dataset have churned, showing that retention is a critical issue.
+- **Churn Rate**: Around 20.4% of customers in the dataset have churned, showing that retention is a critical issue.
 - **Key Drivers of Churn**:
   - Customers with **low account balance** are significantly more likely to churn.
   - **Low credit scores** correlate strongly with higher churn risk.